 Urban legends tend to focus on a current fear or cultural phenomenon of the time.
 From the unbelievable to the possible, urban legends satisfy a human desire to find entertainment and thrills within one's deepest and darkest fears.

-Ten Terrifying Urban Legends
+Ten Creepy Urban Legends

 These particular urban legends have thrilled people for several generations, and they continue to be some of the most common legends told at slumber parties and on camping trips.

 Late one night, a babysitter was by herself downstairs after putting the children to bed.
 The phone rang.
 Thinking it might be the children's parents, she answered it.

 Instead of identifying himself, the caller merely breathed heavily into the phone for a few moments.
 She hung up, but the phone rang again.
 The babysitter answered it, only to hear the same breathing, followed by laughter.

 The babysitter was alone in the house with the children and frightened, so she called the operator and asked that the call be traced.

 When it rang a third time, she heard the same breathing and laughter before the caller hung up.
 The operator called back almost immediately, frightening the babysitter by telling her the call was coming from inside the house.

 The babysitter ran outside while the operator called the police.
 When they arrived, they discovered a man had murdered the children and was waiting to murder the babysitter if she came upstairs.

 A college student was traveling home from school.
 As she entered one particularly long, dark stretch of forest, a car that had been following her suddenly raced up close, and the driver flashed his lights.
 She accelerated to pull away, but the car kept pace and again flashed its lights.
 She accelerated again, but the car behind her kept up and continued flashing its lights.